 The expanding strategy of the brand not only consists of the acquisition of other brands but also the development of a partnership with some influential local players.

 First with Wahaha

 The group established in the first place key partnership with Wahaha.
 Back then the CEO of this very influential Chinese company was Zong Qinghou, a leader in the Chinese beverage market.
 Danone bought 51% of Wahaha shares in 1996 and promises to let Mr. Zong lead it.
 This last was a member of the parliament of Beijing, with very good guanxi (professional network), as any good Chinese businessman, and largely contributed to the comprehension of the Chinese market Danone.
 But the group finally sold its Wahah shares in 2009, after 2 years of legal dispute.

 Recently Danone initiated a new major partnership with one of the main actors on the field of baby food: Yashili.

-Once the agreement, Danone and Mengniu, the current majority shareholder of Yashili possess respectively 25 and 51% stake in the company.
-Danone brings its international expertise, Mengniu his knowledge of the Chinese market.
-This new partnership follows the agreement reached in 2013 between Mengniu and COFCO Danone, public company leading the food industry in China.
+Once the agreement, Danone and Mengniu, the current majority shareholder of Yashili possess respectively 25 and 51% stakes in the company.
+Danone brings its international expertise, and Mengniu his knowledge of the Chinese market.
+This new partnership follows the agreement reached in 2013 between Mengniu and COFCO Danone, the public company leading the food industry in China.

 Online presence and online reputation

 Chinese consumers are highly connected.
-They control everything online and use social networks daily surlesquels they share their opinions about the products they consume.
-In China more than any art also is on the Internet that makes the reputation done.
-Any brand which wishes to establish itself in the Chinese market should give special attention to its e-reputation and its marketing strategy to include in an effective e-marketing.
+They control everything online and use social networks daily so they share their opinions about the products they consume.
+In China, more than any art also is on the Internet which makes the reputation.
+Any brand which wishes to establish itself in the Chinese market should give special attention to its e-reputation and its marketing strategy to include in effective e-marketing.

 Even if Danone had to face some difficulties when it launched on the Chinese market, it managed to overcome them and make its implantation in the Empire of the middle successful.
 And this success is the result of a good strategy based on 4 key aspects: